SLMsAI/react-aws-test/README.md

 ## Customization tips

 - Update the UI in `src/App.jsx` and styles in `src/styles.css`.
+- The app calls the public Open-Meteo endpoint directly from the browser.
+No keys are needed.
-- Add environment variables in Amplify under **App settings → Environment variables**; read them in code via `import.meta.env`.
+- Add environment variables in Amplify under **App settings → Environment variables** if you wire different APIs; read them via `import.meta.env`.
 - Swap npm for pnpm/yarn by changing the build commands above.

 ## Troubleshooting